Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 If you have little authority in the area where you are trying to motivate people, or if you have made seemingly insignificant progress, your audience might not consider you credible.
 Your listeners want to be sure that you are an expert in the field before they zero in on listening to you.

 Fortunately, you can amass knowledge of any field using the internet even if you don’t have formal training in that area.
+Focus on benefits and immediate actions to engage the audience effectively.

 How Can You Prove Your Credibility?